HWYkagiru/Discord-Tools/README.md

 ## Disclaimer

-This toolkit is intended for educational and testing purposes only.
+These tools are intended for educational and testing purposes only.
 Any misuse of the tools is not endorsed and may violate Discord's terms of service.

 ## Copyright
 Copyright © 2024 Kagiru.
 All rights reserved.